 lead and harmony vocals, guitar, banjo, mandolin & ukulele

-Carol Harley: lead and harmony vocals, guitar, banjo, mandolin & ukulele - CAROL IS ON INDEFINITE MEDICAL LEAVE
+Carol Harley: lead and harmony vocals, guitar, banjo, mandolin & ukulele - CAROL IS RETIRED FROM THE BAND

 Carol got her first guitar at the age of 10 in Bend, OR where she grew up.
 Her first band, The Little Women, was formed 4 years later.
 Then off to Eugene, OR in 1967 for college where she was a founding member of a folk/pop band called The Sterling Generation.
 The group ultimately found fame competing on TV in a national talent show, representing the University of Oregon.
 Years later, with a Masters degree in Education from the University of Oregon, the former 5th Grade teacher answered her second calling with music when a serious skiing accident in 1990 forced her to retire.
 Currently, she is a founding member of the popular Portland/Vancouver acoustic Americana band, “Misty River” where she performs with her daughter Laura Quigley, and friends Chris Kokesh and Dana Abel.
 Carol is a multi-instrumentalist and provides solid rhythm playing and tasteful creative leads – the result of many years of practice and training in the bluegrass style.
 Carol’s soulful low alto voice adds depth, heart and character to the mix.